 Tuesday Readings for the past four weeks have focused on how we can best work during the pandemic which now envelops all of us.
 Brian McDonald began this series by urging us to “get on the balcony to think strategically and play out the different scenarios.”
 He also noted that “communicating is a key responsibility” and urged leaders “to be self-observing about how you lead.”

 [Jim Bruce is a Senior Fellow and Executive Coach at MOR Associates.
 He previously was Professor of Electrical Engineering, and Vice President for Information Systems and CIO at the Massachusetts Institute of Technology, Cambridge, MA.
 He may be reached at email@example.com.]

-[Today’s Tuesday Reading is from Laura Patterson, Leadership Coach and Consultant at MOR Associates.
-She previously was CIO at the University of Michigan.
-Laura may be reached at firstname.lastname@example.org.]
+[Today’s Tuesday Reading is from Bill Hogue, MOR Associates Leadership Coach, Former CIO at University of South Carolina.
+Bill may be reached at firstname.lastname@example.org.]

 [Today’s Tuesday Reading is by Dr. David Sweetman, MOR Associates Leadership Coach and Consultant.
-David will be facilitating Tuesday Readings moving forward.
-David may be reached at email@example.com]
+David may be reached at email@example.com.]

 In my experience coaching, teaching, and leading, one of the greatest limits to our potential are self-defeating assumptions.
 In the words of the great automotive pioneer Henry Ford, Whether you think you can, or you think you can't--you're right.